Employment

 Employment Law for Employers

-Federal laws prohibit discrimination and harassment based on factors such as race, gender, age, religion, and disability.
-Employers must establish anti-discrimination policies and take prompt action against offenders.
+Federal and state laws prohibit workplace discrimination based on protected characteristics such as race, gender, age, religion, or disability.

 Employee Rights and Protections